Register a Domain

 Are You Ready to Register Your Domain?

-However, if you feel comfortable enough to buy your domain name and come back later for the Purchase Hosting (step 2), go ahead to RocketFireHosting.com now and reserve your domain name today!
+However, if you feel comfortable enough to buy your domain name and come back later for the Purchase Hosting (step 2), go ahead to Hostgator now and reserve your domain name today!

 Nervous?
 Most people here are new to website building and their number one fear is that they’ll sign up for a service, pay their money and then stuck with no one to help them if they should have a question.
 Well, don’t worry about that here!

-This website was built specifically for beginners, so it’s understood that extra assistance maybe needing during the registration process and if you ever have a question you can call or email RocketFireHosting.com at anytime.
-Phone support is available 24/7 and RocketFireHosting.com customer support department will make every effort to answer emails within a 10-12 hour period.
+This website was built specifically for beginners, so it’s understood that extra assistance maybe needing during the registration process and if you ever have a question you can call or email Hostgator at anytime.
+Phone support is available 24/7 and Hostgator customer support department will make every effort to answer emails quickly, but in my opinion the FREE chat live option is the quickest option.

 Why Register a Domain Name?